Calling Test

 Talk to a Career Mentor and a Spiritual Mentor

 You need both.
 A career mentor helps you navigate the market.
 A spiritual mentor helps you discern the calling.
-Do not try to do both alone.
+Don't try to do both alone.

 The Long View